scipy-conference/scipy_proceedings/papers/kyle_sunden/wrightsim.rst

 computational time relative to prior implementations.
 We also discuss parallelzation approaches we have taken, and show how the symmetry of the simulation can be exploited.
-``WrightSim`` is still at a nascent stage of development, but has already shown itself to be a powerful tool.
+While nascent, ``WrightSim`` has already shown itself to be a powerful tool, greatly improving execution time over prior implementation.

 A Brief Introduction on Relevant Quantum Mechanics